corbado/xk6-passkeys/README.md

 ## Examples

 We have implemented two example load tests in the `examples` directory: one for registration and one for login.

 Since a passkeys backend is required for testing, we provide a sample backend for load testing.
-To start the example, execute the following commands:
+To start the backend, execute the following commands:

 ```bash
 docker build -t passkeys-backend examples/backend